 In addition to managing Duke’s $7.0 billion endowment, DUMAC manages the employees’ retirement pool and Duke University Health System’s investments, and invests much of the university’s working capital.
 DUMAC also manages the assets of The Duke Endowment, the private charitable trust established by Duke University’s founder, James B. Duke.

 Duke is also one of a handful of universities that has been given permission by the IRS to invest charitable remainder trusts with the university’s endowment assets.
 Charitable remainder trusts provide donors and/or their loved ones with an income stream for life or for a period of years; the balance of these trusts ultimately supports the university.
-In total, DUMAC has $16.2 billion in assets under management.
+In total, DUMAC has over $16 billion in assets under management.

 History and Governance